Government Depot Site, Rooty Hill

-Government Depot Site is a heritage-listed archaeological site at the location of the former Government Stock Farm at Dunsmore Street, Rooty Hill, City of Blacktown, New South Wales, Australia.
+Government Depot Site is a heritage-listed archaeological site at the location of the former Government Stock Farm on Dunsmore Street, Rooty Hill, New South Wales, a suburb of Sydney, Australia.
 It was built from 1815 to 1819 It is also known as Government Depot Site (former), Government Depot Ruins, Thornleigh, Stratton and Rooty Hill Government Farm.
 The property is owned by Department of Planning and Infrastructure (State Government).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 There is much speculation about the source of the name Rooty Hill.
 Mr William Freame wandered much in these parts collecting information from old residents.
 In 1931 in an article in a country newspaper on place names he wrote regarding the name: "Old hands assure me that the hill received its name from the roots and other debris left around its bare fields when the Eastern Creek was in flood, and this appears to be a very reasonable deduction."
 Mrs Hawkins description quoted later in the derivation does not appear reasonable.
 Captain J H Watson's version, he as a young man having been in India, and he derives the name from "ruti", the Hindustani word for bread.
 Governor Macquarie as a young man had been in India, and if the settlement at the hill had been devoted to agriculture there would have been a connection, but it was a stockyard.
 A third and anonymous writer puts forward a Captain Thomas Rooty as a resident in the locality.
 No information can be found on him.

 The district was used as a Government stockyard, and in a lengthy list which Governor Macquarie prepared of the buildings and works erected during his regime between January 1810 and November 1821, we find the following: